 At least a Grade 5 in GCSE Science/Biology.
+A minimum of Grade 5 in GCSE Psychology (if taken)

 The course is 100% exam.
 There are three papers (Paper 1, Paper 2 and Paper 3) each worth 33.3% of the A level qualification.
 Each section has 24 marks worth of questions except for Research Methods which is 48 marks.
 The papers are 2 hours long and include a range of multiple choice, short answer and extended writing questions.